-For larger online retailers with ten or more products, we highly recommend the use of Shopify for building and managing the online store.
+For larger online retailers with ten or more products, we highly recommend using Shopify to build and manage the online store.

 You can start building and using your Shopify ecommerce site here.

 Shopify currently has listed over 1,100 different marketing apps on its Shopify app store.
-These include customer retention, email marketing, sales and discounts, ads and retargeting, marketing analytics, SEO, Social media marketing, content marketing, affiliate programs, product feeds, contest and giveaways, and other marketing apps.
-So, the ecommerce platform relies mostly on apps for marketing.
+These include customer retention, e-mail marketing, sales and discounts, ads and retargeting, marketing analytics, SEO, Social media marketing, content marketing, affiliate programs, product feeds, contests and giveaways, and other marketing apps.
+So, the ecommerce platform relies mainly on apps for marketing.

-On the other hand, Wix has the Wix Ascend Marketing and Customer Management Suite, which is paid separately per month but includes all of the marketing tools and campaigns in one useful tool.
+On the other hand, Wix has the Wix Ascend Marketing and Customer Management Suite, which is paid separately per month but includes all marketing tools and campaigns in one helpful tool.